GhadeBhavesh/NewsApp/README.md

+# 📰 NewsApp

 NewsApp is a Flutter-based application that delivers real-time news articles to users.
+It leverages the [NewsAPI.org](https://newsapi.org/) to fetch and display the latest headlines from around the world.
+The app is designed with a modern UI and offers a smooth, responsive user experience across devices.

 ## 🚀 Features